skipperq93/cyberkit/Introduction.md

 };
 ```

-We need to be particularly careful in WebCore with regards to garbage collected objects
+We need to be particularly careful in CyberCore with regards to garbage collected objects
 because they often keep other ref counted C++ objects alive without having any `Ref` or `RefPtr` in C++ code.
-It’s almost always incorrect to strongly keep JS value alive in WebCore code because of this.
+It’s almost always incorrect to strongly keep JS value alive in CyberCore code because of this.

 ### ProtectedThis Pattern

-Because many objects in WebCore are managed by tree data structures,
+Because many objects in CyberCore are managed by tree data structures,
 a function that operates on a node of such a tree data structure can end up deleting itself (`this` object).
 This is highly undesirable as such code often ends up having a use-after-free bug.

-To prevent these kinds of bugs, we often employ a strategy of adding `protectedThis` local variable of `Ref` or `RefPtr` type, and store `this` object as [follows](https://github.com/WebKit/WebKit/blob/ea1a56ee11a26f292f3d2baed2a3aea95fea40f1/Source/WebCore/dom/ContainerNode.cpp#L632):
+To prevent these kinds of bugs, we often employ a strategy of adding `protectedThis` local variable of `Ref` or `RefPtr` type, and store `this` object as [follows](https://github.com/CyberKit/CyberKit/blob/ea1a56ee11a26f292f3d2baed2a3aea95fea40f1/Source/CyberCore/dom/ContainerNode.cpp#L632):

 ```cpp
 ExceptionOr<void> ContainerNode::removeChild(Node& oldChild)